ecosense-au-dk/karibu-tutorial/helloworld.md

     * B = type of the data; example "reading".
     * C = type of backend processing; example "store".

-**Note: The production backend at CS is configured to only store objects sent with "store" as the C part of the topic**
+**Note: The Karibu daemons are configured to only store objects sent with "store" as the C part of the topic**

 Step 3.
 Backend Karibu objects
 -------------